cognitivetech/Anti-Racist-Curriculum/README.md

 # Black Lives Matter - White Persons' Curriculum

-Exploring the problem of whiteness.

-Resources to help white people see the history and current impacts of systemic racism.
+Exploring the problem of whiteness and helping white people understand the history and present impact of systemic racism.

+## Podcasts

-## Seeing White – Scene on Radio
+### Seeing White – Scene on Radio

+As a white person, listening to this show was transformative for me, and really walked me through a bunch of stuff that I wasn't eager to see.
+I knew I had to delve deeper, pull my head out of the sand, and find some way to help.

 * [Seeing White](https://www.sceneonradio.org/seeing-white/) - Scene on Radio
   > Just what is going on with white people?
 Police shootings of unarmed African Americans.
 Acts of domestic terrorism by white supremacists.
 The renewed embrace of raw, undisguised white-identity politics.
 Unending racial inequity in schools, housing, criminal justice, and hiring.
 Some of this feels new, but in truth it’s an old story.